Cassin Young: Biography

 During 1931 to 1933, Lieutenant Commander Young served on the battleship USS New York (BB-34).
-He was subsequently awarded command of the destroyer USS Evans (DD-78) and was assigned to the Eleventh Naval District from 1935 to 1937.
-After promotion to the rank of Commander, he commanded Submarine Division Seven and was stationed at Naval Submarine Base New London, in Groton, Connecticut.
+He was subsequently assigned as commanding officer of the destroyer USS Evans (DD-78) and was assigned to the Eleventh Naval District from 1935 to 1937.
+After promotion to the rank of commander, he commanded Submarine Division Seven and was stationed at Naval Submarine Base New London in Groton, Connecticut.

-When the Japanese attacked Pearl Harbor on December 7, 1941, he was commanding officer of the repair ship USS Vestal (AR-4), which was badly damaged by Japanese bombs and the explosion of the battleship USS Arizona (BB-39).
+When Japan attacked Pearl Harbor on December 7, 1941, he was the commanding officer of the repair ship USS Vestal (AR-4), which was badly damaged by Japanese bombs and the explosion of the battleship USS Arizona (BB-39).
 Commander Young rapidly organized offensive action, personally taking charge of one of Vestal's anti-aircraft guns.
 When Arizona's forward magazine exploded, the blast blew Young overboard.
 Although stunned, he was determined to save his ship by getting her away from the blazing Arizona.
 Swimming through burning oil back to Vestal, which was already damaged and about to be further damaged, Young got her underway and beached her, thus ensuring her later salvage.
 His heroism was recognized with the Medal of Honor.

 Promoted to Captain in February 1942, he took command of the heavy cruiser USS San Francisco (CA-38) on November 9, 1942.
-On November 13, 1942, during the Naval Battle of Guadalcanal, he guided his ship in action with a superior Japanese force and was killed by enemy shells while closely engaging the battleship Hiei.
-Captain Young was posthumously awarded the Navy Cross for his actions during the campaign and San Francisco received the Presidential Unit Citation.
+On November 13, 1942, during the Naval Battle of Guadalcanal, he guided his ship in action against a superior Japanese force and was killed by enemy shells while closely engaging the battleship Hiei.
+Captain Young was posthumously awarded the Navy Cross for his actions during the campaign, and San Francisco received the Presidential Unit Citation.